dphilipson/transducist/docs/api.md

 actually just ordinary function composition, although its TypeScript typings are for transducers in particular.

-### `transduce(collection, transducer, transformer)`
+### `transduce(iterable, transducer, transformer)`

-(Or: `transduce(collection, transducer, reducer, initialValue)`)
+(Or: `transduce(iterable, transducer, reducer, initialValue)`)

-Starting from the collection, applies the transformations specified by the transducer and then uses the transformer to construct a final result.
+Starting from the iterable, applies the transformations specified by the transducer and then uses the transformer to construct a final result.

 Rather than providing a transformer as the third argument, this may also be called by passing an ordinary reducer function and an initial value as the final